Grenfell Tower fire: Rapid upward spread (01:15–01:30)

 By the time the firefighters began extinguishing the kitchen fire, a column of flames was quickly advancing up the side of the building.
-At 01:15, a firefighter discovered smoke in Flat 26 (directly above Flat 16), another discovered residents who had fled smoke on the fifth and sixth floors, and outside large quantities of debris began falling from the burning façade.
+At 01:15, a firefighter discovered smoke in flat 26 (directly above flat 16), another discovered residents who had fled smoke on the fifth and sixth floors, and outside large quantities of debris began falling from the burning façade.
 The flames spread up the side at a "terrifying rate".
 Attempts to fight the fire with an external jet were unsuccessful, as it was mostly burning behind the waterproof rainscreen.
 By 01:30, a rising column of flames had reached the roof and the fire grew out of control.
 The fire on the eastern exterior spread sideways and brought smoke and flames into multiple flats.

 By 01:18, 34 of 293 residents had escaped.
-The busiest phase of evacuations was between 01:18 and 01:38, when 110 escaped, with many being woken up by their smoke alarms when smoke entered their flat.
+The busiest phase of evacuations was between 01:18 and 01:38, when 110 escaped, with many awoken by their smoke alarms when smoke entered their flat.
 Due to Ramadan, many observing Muslim residents were awake for the pre-dawn meal of suhur, which enabled them to alert neighbours.

 LFB rapidly escalated its response during this time period.
-The number of pumps in attendance was raised from six to eight at 01:19, with a specialist fire-rescue unit, bulk breathing apparatus carrier and damage control unit being sent too.
-Pumps were made up to 10 at 01:24, then to 15 at 01:27 along with a second aerial platform.
-Two minutes later, pumps were made 20 and two more fire-rescue units were mobilized, and pumps were made up to 25 at 01:35, also triggering the dispatch of an Assistant Commissioner.
-Dany Cotton, the Commissioner of the London Fire Brigade, was also called out and began driving to the scene from her home in Kent.
+The number of pumps in attendance was raised from six to eight at 01:19, with a specialist fire rescue unit, bulk breathing apparatus carrier and damage control unit being sent too.
+Pumps were made up to ten at 01:24, then to fifteen at 01:27 along with a second aerial platform.
+Two minutes later, pumps were made 20 and two more fire rescue units were mobilised, and pumps were made up to 25 at 01:35, also triggering the dispatch of an assistant commissioner.
+Dany Cotton, the commissioner of the London Fire Brigade, was also called out and began driving to the scene from her home in Kent.
 The Metropolitan Police Service (MPS) were called at 01:24 to manage the gathering crowd outside.
 Five minutes later, the London Ambulance Service were also called.